biegehydra/EasyCsv-Dotnet/components.md

 ### Expected Headers

-All of this works through the `ExpectedHeaders` parameter which takes a `ICollection<ExpectedHeader>`.
-There should be one `ExpectedHeader` for each C# property on your class that you want data for.
-Alternatively, you can can provide a value for `AutoGenerateExpectedHeadersType` and a default `ExpectedHeader` will be generated for each public instance variable with a setter.
+All mapping from the csv to your C# class works through the `ExpectedHeaders` parameter.
+It takes an `ICollection<ExpectedHeader>`.

+For example, if trying to map to `Foo`, there should be one `ExpectedHeader` for each property on `Foo` that you want data for.
+Alternatively, you can can provide a `Type` to `AutoGenerateExpectedHeadersType` and a default `ExpectedHeader` will be generated for each public instance variable on `Foo` with a setter.

-### Expected Header Options
+#### Constructor Parameters
 EH - Expected Header

-The options for the EH essentially lets you control how users will be able to provide a value for your C# property and how it will be displayed.
+These parameters essentially defines the property/field on `Foo` that you are mapping to, how it will be displayed, and what values to automatch to.

 **CSharpPropertyName (string)**: This is defines which property on the class you will be getting records for that data for this EH will go to.
 For robust code, assign it with `nameof`